top of page

 6:00 PM – Shopping with discussions

 Shopping with two teenagers is like a reality show.
-I want fruit and vegetables, they want energy drinks and candy.
-I negotiate better than a diplomat at a UN conference and at least manage to reach a compromise: They can have chips if they also take apples.
-The apples are later ignored, of course.
+I want fruit and vegetables, they want energy drinks and sweets.
+I negotiate better than a diplomat at a UN conference and at least manage to win a compromise: they can have chips if they also buy apples.
+The apples, of course, are later ignored.

 7:00 PM – Dinner and the big TikTok debate

 We sit together at the table.
-I try to initiate a deep conversation: "How was school?" – Answer: "Good."
+I try to start a deep conversation: "How was school?" – Answer: "Good."

-This is followed by a 30-minute discussion about why some TikTok challenge is absolutely essential to their lives, while I'm just thinking, Can I please quit my job as a mom?
+This is followed by a 30-minute discussion about why some TikTok challenge is absolutely essential to her life, while I'm just thinking: Can I please quit my job as a mom?

 Enthusiasm?
 Zero.
-One daughter disappears with, "I just have to do something for school!"
-(Lie!), the other discusses whether emptying the dishwasher isn't a human rights violation and disappears into the bathroom.
+One daughter disappears with "I just have to do something for school!" (a lie!), the other discusses whether emptying the dishwasher violates human rights and disappears to the toilet.

-The cat is watching us and probably thinking: You idiots, I just lie around and you do everything for me!
+The cat is watching us and is probably thinking: Idiots, I'm just lying around, and you're doing everything for me!

 10:00 PM – Bedtime.
 Theoretically.

-I announce it's time to go to bed.
+I announce that it's time to go to bed.
 Reaction:

 Eventually, I give up, ignore the murmuring from their rooms, and go to bed myself.
-The cat has already strategically settled on my pillow.
-I try to squeeze into a corner next to her, wondering if tomorrow might be less chaotic.
-(Spoiler alert: No.)
+The cat has already strategically settled down on my pillow.
+I try to squeeze myself into a corner next to her and wonder if tomorrow will be less chaotic.
+(Spoiler: No.)

 Just a normal day.